kaust-rc/kmod/README.md

  * More aestheticly pleasing listing of modules and version
  * (maybe) More informative tab completion
  * Can display a "Message of the day" to users given the module they load, which is very useful when planning upgrades or making changes to that module in particular
+ * Explicit display of version loaded by default

 Better for staff
  * Separates data and logic for installers